2C-T-7

 2C-T-7, also known as 4-propylthio-2,5-dimethoxyphenethylamine or as Blue Mystic or 7th Heaven, is a psychedelic drug of the phenethylamine and 2C families.
 It is taken orally.

+The drug acts as a serotonin 5-HT_{2} receptor agonist, including of the serotonin 5-HT_{2A} receptor.

 2C-T-7 was first described in the scientific literature by Myron Stolaroff in 1990.
 It was developed by Alexander Shulgin and colleagues and was described in greater detail by them in 1991, including in Shulgin's book PiHKAL (Phenethylamines I Have Known and Loved).

 Use and effects

-In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists 2C-T-7's dose range as 10 to 30 mg orally and its duration as 8 to 15 hours.
-It produces psychedelic effects.
-In PiHKAL, Shulgin records that the hallucinations it produces are unique, and that the chemical may cause muscle tension and an altered vocal quality.
+In his book PiHKAL (Phenethylamines I Have Known and Loved) and other publications, Alexander Shulgin lists 2C-T-7's dose as 10 to 30 mg orally and its duration as 8 to 15 hours.
+Its onset is said to be 2 hours.

+The effects of 2C-T-7 have been reported to include closed-eye visuals like Escher-like graphics, open-eye visuals including visual movement, flowing, aliveness, velvety appearance, and increased depth perception, emotional fluctuations, insights, music enhancement, nausea, bodily tension, and muscle tightness, among others.
 Shulgin rated it as one of the "magical half-dozen" most important psychedelic phenethylamines, together with mescaline, 2C-B, and 2C-T-2.